Constructivist Learning Theory: How Learners Build Their Knowledge

 Final Words

-The key takeaway is that constructivist learning theory is all about allowing learners to construct their own knowledge.
+The key takeaway is that constructivist learning theory empowers learners to actively build their knowledge.
 After all, we all process information in different ways, based on previous experiences.
-We’re all different people!
+We’re all different people.

-However, it’s still important that you set clear parameters, provide guidance where necessary and assess how your learners are getting on.
+However, it’s still important that you set clear parameters, provide guidance where necessary, and assess your learners’ progress.
+That way your learners are sure to construct something great!

 Like What You're Reading?
 Join the Growth Squad!